hubidu/codeceptjs-testbook/BACKLOG.md

 - DONE Run device tests in parallel
 - DONE Set DEVICE environment variable for each run
 - DONE Use a different phantomjs instance for parallel runs
+- Are phantomjs instances terminated?
+- Make phantom ports dynamic
+- Mark last step as passed when test is passed
+- Start phantom only if webdriverio is configured for phantom
 - Fire an end_run event when all parallel runs have finished
 - Switch between diffferent device runs
 - Keep statistics per device